-To validate the model and transfer function analysis, the common- and differential-mode filters constructed in Section II-C are used as the basis for simulation, excluding the coupling between the two coils.
+To validate the model and transfer function analysis, the CM and DM filters constructed in Section II-C are used as the basis for simulation, excluding the coupling between the two coils.
 Each of the measurements presented in the section is simulated here using the model developed, to allow comparison to the experimental results.

-To simulate both common- and differential-mode responses, the equivalent circuit models for each mode are constructed.
+To simulate both CM and DM responses, the equivalent circuit models for each model are constructed.
 These equivalent circuit models, shown in Fig. 20, include the inductance compensation windings, as well as the equivalent series resistance and equivalent series inductance of each capacitor.
-This allows for the direct use of (10) from Appendix I, the transfer function of the circuit in Fig. 19.
+This allows for the direct use of (10) from the Appendix, the transfer function of the circuit in Fig. 19.